Introduction: Living Frugally on One Income

 Ways to Save on Monthly Expenses

 In today’s economy, being able to cut costs has become more important than ever.
-There are several simple ways to reduce your expenses.
+There are a few ways to reduce your expenses.
 One way is to create a budget and stick to it.

 Make a list of all your expenses and separate them into fixed and variable costs.
-Cut back on unnecessary expenses like eating out or buying expensive coffee.
+Cut back on non-essential spending, like eating out at restaurants or splurging on pricy coffee.

-Consider switching to cheaper cell phones or internet plans, and look for discounts on health insurance and homeowners insurance rates.
+Consider switching to a cheaper internet plan or cell phone plan, such as Mint Mobile and look for discounts on health insurance and homeowners insurance rates.
 Forbes Advisor has information on getting discounts on homeowners insurance.

 Save Money on Common Monthly Expenses